-Single copies of regulatory guides, both active and draft, and draft NUREG documents may be obtained free of charge by writing the Reproduction and Distribution Services Section, OCIO, USNRC, Washington, DC 20555-0001, or by fax to (301)415-2289, or by email to <DISTRIBUTION@NRC.GOV>.
-Active guides may also be purchased from the National Technical Information Service on a standing order basis.
-Details on this service may be obtained by writing NTIS, 5285 Port Royal Road, Springfield, VA 22161.
+Single copies of regulatory guides (which may be reproduced) may be obtained free of charge by writing the Distribution Services Section, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, or by fax to (301)415-2289, or by email to DISTRIBUTION@NRC.GOV.
+Electronic copies of this guide and other recently issued guides are available at NRC's home page at <WWW.NRC.GOV> through the Electronic Reading Room, Accession Number ML031490640.